A clean and easy interface for nearest-neighbors lookup

 Approximate nearest-neighbor lookups are a quick way to find the items in your data set that are closest (or most similar to) any other item in your data, or an arbitrary point in the space that your data defines.
 Your data items might be colors in a (R, G, B) space, or sprites in a (X, Y) space, or word vectors in a 300-dimensional space.

 You could always perform pairwise distance calculations to find nearest neighbors in your data, but for data of any appreciable size and complexity, this kind of calculation is unbearably slow.
-This library uses Annoy behind the scenes for approximate nearest-neighbor lookups, which are ultimately a little less accurate than pairwise calculations but much, much faster.
+Simple Neighbors uses one of a handful of libraries behind the scenes to provide approximate nearest-neighbor lookups, which are ultimately a little less accurate than pairwise calculations but much, much faster.

-I made Simple Neighbors because I use Annoy all the time and found myself writing and rewriting the same bits of wrapper code over and over again.
-I wanted to hide a little bit of the complexity of using Annoy to make it easier to build small prototypes and teach workshops using nearest-neighbor lookups.
+I made Simple Neighbors because I use nearest neighbor lookups all the time and found myself writing and rewriting the same bits of wrapper code over and over again.
+I wanted to hide a little bit of the complexity of using these libraries to make it easier to build small prototypes and teach workshops using nearest-neighbor lookups.